Metameg/OmniClip/README.md

 2. **Create virtual environment** python -m venv venv source venv/bin/activate  # On Windows use `venv\Scripts\activate`

 3. **Install the dependencies** pip install -r requirements.txt

+4. **FFMPEG Installation**
+   **For Windows**
+  - Download the FFmpeg executable from the official website: [FFmpeg Downloads](https://ffmpeg.org/download.html)
+  -  Extract the downloaded ZIP file.
+  -  Add the bin directory (where ffmpeg.exe is located) to your system's PATH environment variable.

+   **For Linux / Debian**
+  - sudo apt-get install ffmpeg

 ## Running the Application in Development Mode
 To run the Flask application in development mode, follow these steps: